JuliaAstroSim/PhysicalParticles.jl/docs/src/manual/PVector.md

 # PVector

 All of the sub-types of `Number` and `Quantity` are supported.
 In general it works as we expected whereas there are too many possibilities to foresee.
-Mathematically vector operations, linear algebra, array conversions, neighbor searching, etc. are well documented in coreesponding sections.
+Mathematically vector operations, linear algebra, array conversions, neighbor searching, etc. are well documented in corresponding sections.

 The vector types are unmutable out of performance reason.